Assumptions lead to 'shut down'.

 The laptop lifestyle of an entrepreneur often affords me that flexibility.
 However, he had “assumed” the training would take an hour.

-After about 90 minutes, he sent me a text that the training ended at 6 pm (I had dropped him off at 8 am).
+After about 90 minutes, he texted me that the training ended at 6 pm (I had dropped him off at 8 am).

 Both of us were clearly frustrated with this new information.
 I couldn’t help but recall a point I make in my project management seminars: